 To answer these questions, we did some analysis of two recent assemblies for which we did the recruiting: the Citizens' Assembly on Democracy in the UK and Art for the People Citizens’ Assembly on Arts, Culture & Creativity, Coventry UK.
 Our analysis led us to a number of conclusions:

 - First, our analysis confirmed something we already knew: the overall pool of respondents tends to over-represent people with higher educational attainment and under-represent people with lower educational attainment.
 This makes it all the more important that our selection process is stratified -- so we make sure that we select people with a range of educational attainments.

 - Second, there is strong evidence that the over-representation of people with higher educational attainment persists even within the set of people who live in areas of low IMD (i.e. in more deprived areas).
 It is tempting to think that if we make sure some of our assembly members live in more deprived areas, then we have done enough to ensure diversity of socio-economic status.
 However this finding tells us that if we do this, then we run the risk of over-representing highly educated people -- stratifying according to IMD is not sufficient to eliminate this skewing.

-- There is some evidence, and our results here are not definitive, that the skewing just mentioned is exacerbated in some ethnic groupings.
-This finding was much less clear-cut and is something we will need to investigate further.
+- There is some evidence, and our results here are not definitive, that the skewing just mentioned happens independently of ethnicity -- so is not particularly better or worse in different ethnic groups.
+This finding was less clear-cut and is something we will need to investigate further.